Sri Ramanuja Jayanti 2024

 The Lord’s Adornments

-Subsequently, it is believed that Gajapathi Veeranarasimha Deva, a Vijayanagara king, offered the naga-abharana on the Lord’s Vaikunta hastham or the hand that points to his feet as means of salvation.
-Seeing the single jewel, Sri Ramanuja is said to have offered its pair for the other hand.
+Subsequently, it is believed that Gajapathi Veeranarasimha Deva, a Vijayanagara king, offered the naga-abharana on the Lord’s Vaikunta hastham or the hand that points to his feet as a means of salvation.
+Seeing the single jewel, Sri Ramanuja is said to have offered its pair on the other hand.

 Similarly, there was a time when the Lord is said to have offered his Sudharshana and Panchajanya to help Thondaman Chakravarthi.
 After that battle, the king requested the Lord not to wear them as a sign of how helpful he is to his devotees.
 The Lord agreed.

-However, during the life time of Sri Ramanuja, a dispute arose as to the identity of the Murthy in the temple.
+However, during the lifetime of Sri Ramanuja, a dispute arose as to the identity of the Murthy in the temple.
 Sri Ramanuja had the Sudharshana and Panchajanya made and left before the Lord overnight praying to the Lord to wear them.
-They locked up the sanctum and next morning when the doors were opened, the Lord was found wearing them.
+They locked up the sanctum and the next morning when the doors were opened, the Lord was found wearing them.

 Tirupati